conan-io/conan-io.github.io/_posts/2020-06-04-Conan-Docker-Images.markdown

 These images are totally new, so they will receive a new distinct name to avoid any possible conflict with the previous images.
 Possibly the name will take only one suffix, for example: *conan-gcc10-cci*.
 Thus, this will not break the older images.

-The new version uses multi-stage builds feature for caching the *base* image and reusing it for any new Conan release.
+The new version uses the multi-stage builds feature for caching the *base* image and reusing it for any new Conan release.
 That strategy can save time when building Docker images.
 The normal time to build a Docker image varies around 15 minutes.
-However, using the multi-stage and preserving the base layer for future builds, this time should drop to 1 minute only, when it is necessary to update only the version of Conan in the image.
-This should not only benefit CI job time, but also users and companies that prefer to build locally.
-The Docker recipe is bigger, but the build time can be dropped, according the target.
+However, using the multi-stage and preserving the base layer for future builds, this time should **drop to 1 minute only** for updating the Conan version whenever there is a new release.

 Currently, the pull request [#204](https://github.com/conan-io/conan-docker-tools/pull/204) is implementing the new version of a base image, which should compose current and future compilers.
 In addition, this image will be used in the future to generate Conan packages in the Conan Center Index.